huemae/SuggestionsKit/README.md

 ## Description

-SuggestionsKit is a framework that was created in order to provide developers with the opportunity to educate users on various features of applications.
+SuggestionsKit is a framework for iOS written in Swift that was created in order to provide developers with the opportunity to educate users on various features of applications.

 ## Features